pivotal/docs-tap/api-auto-registration/installation.hbs.md

 # Install API Auto Registration

-This topic describes how to install API Auto Registration from the Tanzu Application Platform package repository.
+This topic describes how you can install API Auto Registration from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install API Auto Registration.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).